Bungalow Loft Conversion Cost

 Additional rooms in your bungalow loft conversion means that you will need to install new lighting.

-The cost of this will vary depending on your taste, budget and needs for the house.
+The average cost of installing loft lighting is around £120, but the price you're quoted will vary depending on your taste, budget, and needs.

 Modern lighting that can be controlled by voice command or an app on your phone can cost thousands, whereas table lamps, downlighters, or pendant lighting can be bought for less than £50.